mantidproject/mantid/docs/source/interfaces/MuonAnalysis_test_guides/Muon_Analysis_test_group_2_fitting.rst

 Test 3: co-added fit
 --------------------
+- On the *Home* tab, load EMU 20918-20
-- Stale errors should be cleared from the function browser.
+- Go to *Data Analysis* tab.
+Stale errors should be cleared from the function browser.
-- Click the "Co-add" button.
-- The "Label" box will now be disabled
 - In the drop-down, there should only be one workspace (``EMU00020918-20; Pair; long; Asym; #1``)
 - Fit as before.
 Graph should be updated.